Sometimes the stars align and treat us to something special.

 A devastating ACL injury in early 2014 ruled the Colombian predator out for months.

-Then form eluded him upon his return to action, particularly during miserable loan spells at Man United and Chelsea.
+Form eluded him upon his return to action, particularly during miserable loan spells at Man United and Chelsea.

 But by 2016 he had finally recovered fully, and boy did he make Ligue 1’s defenders suffer.